-Auto-imports
+Opt-in Auto-imports

-Vulmix auto-imports components, composables, Pinia stores and Vue functions for you, so you don't have to import them manually in your Vue files.
+Auto-imports is a feature inspired by Nuxt that allows you to use components, composables, Pinia stores and Vue functions without having to import them manually.
 This gives you a cleaner code and a faster development process.
-This feature is inspired by Nuxt.

 Vue functions